Otago Peninsula In-Depth Tour & Blue Penguins Pukekura Experience (5 Hours)

 If you are a visitor that truly wants to see and understand the unique ecosystems, wildlife, culture, geology and botany of the Otago Peninsula then this tour is the one for you!

-Join us on this tour designed by our Operations Manager, Lyndon Perriman, former wildlife ranger for the Otago Peninsula for over 30 years!
+Join us on this tour designed by our General Manager, Lyndon Perriman, former wildlife ranger for the Otago Peninsula for over 30 years!
 Designed for those that are nature enthusiasts, for those that want to see and learn as much as possible about the environment, the species we see and the places we visit.
 Gain unique insights into the cultural connection of the people of this land as we travel to remote areas of the Otago Peninsula weaving many stories and visiting significant sites to Māori along our near 100km return journey.

 “The best value tour of the peninsula to see a range of species, to learn from experts and be guided and become fully immersed in the Otago Peninsula’s natural beauty”.